singhsahilzeeve/Zeeve-read-the-docs/source/.vuepress/public/EnergyWeb.md

 ---
 description: Use EWC with Zeeve's platform through our API and tools.
 Our documentation provides technical details on authentication, making requests and handling responses for interacting with EWC and the Zeeve platform.
 ---
-# EWC Staking Node Setup
+# EWC Validator Node Setup

 **NOTE** [Purchase](./subscriptions.md) a subscription before proceeding.